 Here’s the situation.
 I’ve been up to no good baking up batch after batch of brownie after brownie.

 So I’ve gained a few weeks of brownie recipe testing under my belt, and my clothes are telling me that I’ve probably gained a few sumpin’ sumpin’ under my belt too.
 Actually, I’m pretty sure my body is made up of 4% brownie at the moment.

 Whatever.
 It’s still the worst of winter in Chicago and so maybe now I can forgo the 7th layer of clothing and be alright.

-But it’s all much more than okay because I’m here to pass along to you my ultra sinful, fudgy, and just plain perfect brownie recipe.
+But it’s all much more than okay because I’m here to pass along to you my ultra sinful, fudgy, and just plain BEST BROWNIE RECIPE IN THE WORLD.

 DANGER: These brownies couldn’t be more addicting AND they’re unacceptably easy to make.